shathor/JShellStandalone/README.md

   More importantly the module-info.java contains dependencies on "jdk.zipfs" and jdk.jshell".
 * Bundle the Java runtime (**semicolon** as path separator):

-  `jlink --module-path "%JAVA_HOME%/jmods;./mods" --add-modules com.standalone.jshell --output ./target --compress 2 --strip-debug -exclude-files *.diz --no-header-files --no-man-pages`
+  `jlink --module-path "%JAVA_HOME%/jmods;./mods" --add-modules com.standalone.jshell --output ./target --compress 2 --strip-debug --no-header-files --no-man-pages`

   If successful, the binaries can be found in \<repository-path>/target/bin.